zhupeili-uh/zhupeili-uh.github.io/essays/ReflectOnSmartQuestions.md

   <br>
   <em>(Figure 1: A well-structured question demonstrating clear context and code.)</em>
 </div>
-*(Figure 1: A well-structured question demonstrating clear context and code.)*

 In this instance, the developer provided a clean, minimal code snippet and compared it against their expected logical outcome.
 * **Why it succeeded:** The user provided a "Minimal Reproducible Example," enabling the community to pinpoint the error immediately.